gladiuscode/github-actions-playground/README.md

 Continuous Deployment (CD): is the practice of automating the deployment of code changes to a production environment.
 This means that you can set up github actions to deploy your code to a server, a cloud provider, etc. once you are ready to release a new version of your software.

+By default, github actions have got the GITHUB_TOKEN secret, which is a token that allows the action to interact with the github API.
+This token is automatically created by github and is available to all actions.
+You can use this token to create issues, pull requests, etc. from your actions.
+If you want to push to the repository tho, you need to update the permissions of the token and you can do it right in the worflow file using the `permissions` key.